jdestefani/BigDataAnalytics_INFOH515/Docker/README.md

 We **strongly** encourage you to follow the tutorial, and learn how to build, run, pull and push a container.

+**N.B.** - The installation procedure on Windows depends on the Windows version, further details are available in the following section of the README.

+### 0.1 Windows specific installation instructions

+On Windows, two different versions of the Docker Community Edition exists: Docker Desktop and Docker Toolbox for Windows.

+- If your PC is running **Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later)**, then you need to install Docker Desktop as described in https://docs.docker.com/docker-for-windows/install/

+- In for any other Windows 10 version and/or previous versions of Windows, you will need to install the Docker Toolbox for Windows as described in https://docs.docker.com/toolbox/toolbox_install_windows/

 ## 1. Get started

 In order to avoid building the image from scratch, a prebuilt image is made available from DockerHub, see below.